Demand the Right Price!

 To wrap up the activity, the teacher asks students:

-Q - Out of a total of 10 points, what was your score on the quiz?
+Q - What was your score on the quiz?

 A - [Students answer.]